FortiClient Error: Credential or ssl vpn configuration is wrong (-7200)

 Try to authenticate the vpn connection with this user.

-it worked here with this attempt, but I haven’t yet been able to successfully carry out the authentication via LDAP, may your attempt was more successful and you know more ? then please let us know!
+It worked here with this attempt, but I haven’t yet been able to successfully carry out the authentication via LDAP server,

 We are sorry that this post was not useful for you!